pithos/pithos.github.io/index.md

 ## News

+**Pithos 1.2.1 released** Just a minor bug-fix release smoothing over some minor issues.
+See the [changelog](https://github.com/pithos/pithos/releases/tag/1.2.1) for details.

 **Pithos 1.2.0 released!** This is a major release involving a lot of cleanup and some UI redesigns.
 Please see the [changelog](https://github.com/pithos/pithos/releases/tag/1.2.0) for a full list.